deepmodeling/deepmd-kit/README.md

 The option **`rcut_r`** is the cut-off radius for neighbor searching.
 The `sel_a` and `sel_r` are the maximum selected numbers of fully-local-coordinate and radial-only-coordinate atoms from the neighbor list, respectively. `sel_a + sel_r` should larger than the maximum possible number of neighbors in the cut-off radius. `sel_a` and `sel_r` are vectors, the length of the vectors are same as the number of atom types in the system. `sel_a[i]` and `sel_r[i]` denote the selected number of neighbors of type `i`.

 The option **`axis_rule`** specifies how to make the axis for the local coordinate of each atom.
 For each atom type, 6 integers should be provided.
 The first three for the first axis, while the last three for the second axis.
 Within the three integers, the first one specifies if the axis atom is fully-local-coordinated (`0`) or radial-only-coordinated (`1`).
 The second integer specifies the type of the axis atom.
 If this number is less than 0, saying `t < 0`, then this axis exclude atom of type `-(t+1)`.
-If the third integer is, saying `s`, then the axis atom is the `s`th nearst neighbor satisfying the previous two conditions.
+If the third integer is, saying `s`, then the axis atom is the `s`th nearest neighbor satisfying the previous two conditions.

 The option **`n_neuron`** is an integer vector that determines the shape the neural network.
 The size of the vector is identical to the number of hidden layers of the network.
 From left to right the members denotes the size of each hidden layers from input end to the output end, respectively.

 The option **`systems`** provide location of the systems (path to `set.*` and `type.raw`).
-It is a vector, thus DeePMD allows you provide multiple systems.
-DeePMD will train the model with the systems in the vector one by one in a cyclic manner.
+It is a vector, thus DeePMD-kit allows you provide multiple systems.
+DeePMD-kit will train the model with the systems in the vector one by one in a cyclic manner.

 The option **`batch_size`** specifies the number of frames in each batch.
 The option **`stop_batch`** specifies the total number of batches will be used in the training.